Supreme Court says Alabama cannot execute inmate without his pastor present

 “Alabama’s policy substantially burdens Smith’s exercise of religion” and leaves inmates “to die without spiritual attendance,” Kagan wrote.

 Quoting from Smith’s complaint, she added “Smith understands his minister’s presence as ‘integral to [his] faith’ and ‘essential to [his] spiritual search for redemption.’
-His pastor, Smith says, will not only ‘relieve his struggle as he passes,’ but also help him ‘properly express to God his repentance.’”
+His pastor, Smith says, will not only ‘relieve his struggle as he passes,’ but also help him ‘properly express to God his repentance.’ ”

 Smith was scheduled to receive a lethal injection at a south Alabama prison for the decades-old murder of 22-year-old Sharma Ruth Johnson in Birmingham.